shrisowdhaman/specgen/README.md

 #specgen
 Angular -  Jasmine Unit Testcase Spec file Generator

-This npm module helps to generate skeleton and basic coverage of unit test cases as spec file.
-Its saves development time spent in writing the angular unit test cases.
+This npm module helps to generate the unit testcase spec file with its skeleton structure and basic coverage of unit test cases.
+Its saves development time spent in writing the angular basic unit test cases with coverage of 30 to 40%.

 ## Install